Mother (video game series): EarthBound

 The Mother series titles are built on what Itoi considered "reckless wildness", where he would offer ideas that encouraged his staff to contribute new ways of portraying scenes in the video game medium.
 He saw the titles foremost as games and not "big scenario scripts".
 Itoi has said that he wanted the player feel emotions such as "distraught" when playing the game.
 The game's writing was intentionally "quirky and goofy" in character, and written in the Japanese kana script so as to give dialogue a conversational feel.
 Itoi thought of the default player-character names when he did not like his team's suggestions.
 Many of the characters were based on real-life personalities.
 Itoi sought to make the game appeal to populations that played games less, such as girls.

 Earthbound's story is a continuation of Mother's, featuring many of the same antagonists and monsters.
 By default, the player starts as a young boy named Ness, who finds that the alien force Giygas (/ˈɡiːɡəs, ˈɡaɪɡəs/ GHEE-gəs-,_-GHY-gəs) has enveloped the world in hatred and consequently turned animals, humans, and objects into malicious creatures.
 Buzz Buzz, a bee from the future, instructs Ness to collect melodies in a Sound Stone to preemptively stop the force.
 While visiting the eight Sanctuaries where the melodies are held, Ness meets three other kids named Paula, Jeff, and Poo—"a psychic girl, an eccentric inventor, and a ponytailed martial artist", respectively—who join his party.
 Along the way, Ness encounters the cultists of Happy Happy Village, the zombie-infested Threed, the Winters boarding school, and the kingdom of Dalaam.
 When the Sound Stone is filled, Ness visits Magicant alone, a surreal location in his mind where he fights his dark side.
-Upon returning to Eagleland, he prepares to travel back in time to fight a young Giygas, a battle known for its "feeling of isolation, ... incomprehensible attacks, ... buzzing static" and reliance on prayer.
+Upon returning to Eagleland, he prepares to travel back in time to fight Giygas in a battle known for its "feeling of isolation, ... incomprehensible attacks, ... buzzing static" and reliance on prayer.